History of Asia: West Asia (Middle East)

-After Muhammad introduced Islam, it jump-started Middle Eastern culture into an Islamic Golden Age, inspiring achievements in architecture, the revival of old advances in science and technology, and the formation of a distinct way of life.
-Muslims saved and spread Greek advances in medicine, algebra, geometry, astronomy, anatomy, and ethics that would later find their way back to Western Europe.
+Following the rise of Islam, the region entered a period often referred to as the Islamic Golden Age, marked by major developments in architecture, preservation and advancement of classical knowledge, and innovations in medicine, algebra, geometry, astronomy, anatomy, and ethics.
+Scholars working in centers such as Baghdad, and Cairo played key roles in transmitting knowledge that later influenced Western Europe.

-The dominance of the Arabs came to a sudden end in the mid-11th century with the arrival of the Seljuq Turks, migrating south from the Turkic homelands in Central Asia.
-They conquered Persia, Iraq (capturing Baghdad in 1055), Syria, Palestine, and the Hejaz.
-This was followed by a series of Christian Western Europe invasions.
-The fragmentation of the Middle East allowed joined forces, mainly from England, France, and the emerging Holy Roman Empire, to enter the region.
-In 1099 the knights of the First Crusade captured Jerusalem and founded the Kingdom of Jerusalem, which survived until 1187, when Saladin retook the city.
-Smaller crusader fiefdoms survived until 1291.
-In the early 13th century, a new wave of invaders, the armies of the Mongol Empire, swept through the region, sacking Baghdad in the Siege of Baghdad (1258) and advancing as far south as the border of Egypt in what became known as the Mongol conquests.
-The Mongols eventually retreated in 1335, but the chaos that ensued throughout the empire deposed the Seljuq Turks.
-In 1401, the region was further plagued by the Turko-Mongol, Timur, and his ferocious raids.
-By then, another group of Turks had arisen as well, the Ottomans.
+The dominance of Arab political power declined in the mid-11th century with the arrival of the Seljuq Turks, who migrated south from Central Asia.
+They conquered Persia, Iraq, Syria, Palestine, and parts of Anatolia.
+This period was followed by a series of invasions from Western Europe during the Crusades.
+In 1099, the knights of the First Crusade captured Jerusalem and founded the Kingdom of Jerusalem, which survived until 1187 when Saladin retook the city.
+Smaller crusader states endured until 1291.
+In the early 13th century, a new wave of invaders, the armies of the Mongol Empire, swept through the region, sacking Baghdad in the Siege of Baghdad (1258) and advancing as far south as the border of Egypt, where they were halted by the Mamluk Sultanate at the Battle of Ain Jalut in 1260.
+The Mongols eventually withdrew, but the instability that followed reshaped regional power structures.
+In 1401, the region was further destabilized by the campaigns of the Turco-Mongol ruler Timur.
+By this time, another Turkic power had risen in northwestern Anatolia: the Ottoman Empire.